Opening & Closing Days

 It is very important that you update any medication changes or time to administer on your child’s health form before opening day.
 This will help us avoid a backup when meeting with the medical team.
 Thank you for your help with this!

-Lice Checks: Asheville Lice, a professional lice company will be performing lice checks on Opening Day.
+Lice Checks: Heads Up Asheivlle, a professional lice company will be performing lice checks on Opening Day.
 Please be sure to check your child’s head before camp for lice and treat if need be.
-There is a $250 fee for Asheville Lice to treat a camper upon arrival.
+There is a $250 fee for Heads Up to treat a camper upon arrival.

 What your camper can expect

 Arrival: Once your camper has arrived at the cabin, they will meet their counselors and other cabin mates.
 After saying goodbye to you, the counselors will help them make their bed, unpack, and get settled in.
-Once all of the campers arrive, cabins will go to a buffet lunch between noon and 1 pm.
+Once all of the campers arrive, cabins will go to a buffet lunch between 12:30 and 1:00.

 Swim Assessment: Every camper takes a swim assessment on Opening Day.
-This takes place at our pool.
+This takes place at our pool for Main Camp campers and at the lake for our campers in MS, RS, and YL.
 Along with their cabin mates and counselors, they will swim a few laps of the pool and tread water.
 Lifeguards assess their comfort level in the water and assign them a swim level of shallow, deep, or lake.

 Although we are sad to say goodbye to our campers, we know how excited you are to see them and have them share a little bit of camp with you!

 Closing Day departure times will be staggered between 9:30 and 11 am.
 These will be assigned and emailed directly to families.
 Parents will park and pick up their camper at the cabin.
-After loading up their belongings, campers can then give their parents a tour of some outdoor program areas and share with them about some of the activities they participated in.
-We are asking that you not go inside cabins or other buildings.
-Unfortunately, we will not be serving our farm lunch to campers or families on Closing Day, nor have a closing ceremony.
+After loading up their belongings, campers can then give their parents a tour of camp to show some outdoor program areas and share with them about some of the activities they participated in.

 Visiting Camp Before Attendance